Mitri-lab/disassembly_selection_experiment/README.md

  - References

 ## What are these files?
 The selection experiment by Flor Arias-Sanchez, Sara Mitri, Alice Wallef Géraldine Alberti, Samuele Testa and Bjorn Vessman is performed by means of a method to artificially select and 'breed' bacterial communities for degradation of Metal-Working Fluids (experimental system presented in [1]).
 The selection method takes into account the COD scores measured in the previous week and suggests a community composition for next week, in order to increase substrate degradation and community cooperation.
-The scores are assumed to be found in an Excel file of a particular structure (see "3: Input format" below) and the method is implemented in python for easy automation and randomisation of the communities.
+The scores are assumed to be found in an Excel file of a particular structure (see "__Input format__" below) and the method is implemented in python for easy automation and randomisation of the communities.

 In this README, there is the occasional suggestion to run scripts.
 In these cases, the terminal is denoted as "$", so "$ python helloworld.py" means to open a terminal window and write "python helloworld.py" in order to run the script "helloworld.py" with the python interpreter.